micwik/ArnServer/Install.md

 It works well when using the same base directory for ArnLib as the application, e.g. basedir/ArnLib and basedir/ArnServer.

+It's possible to include the ArnLib source in the ArnBrowser compiling by adding ArnLibCompile to CONFIG.

+Internal mDNS (ZeroConfig) is selected by adding mDnsIntern to CONFIG.

+    CONFIG += ArnLibCompile
+    CONFIG += mDnsIntern

 ### A) Unix

 > qmake <Br>
 > make <Br>

-Regarding ArnLib, the easiest way is to let it be placed in a standard location for librarys and includes, e.g. /usr/lib and /usr/include/ArnLib.
+Regarding ArnLib, the easiest way is to let it be placed in a standard location for librarys and includes, e.g. /usr/lib and /usr/include/ArnInc.

 When using a shared library it's path has to be known to the run-time linker of your operating system.
-On Linux systems read "man ldconfig" ( or google for it ).
+On Linux systems read "man ldconfig"  (or google for it).
 Another option is to use the LD_LIBRARY_PATH (on some systems LIBPATH is used instead, on MacOSX it is called DYLD_LIBRARY_PATH) environment variable.

+If you only want to check the ArnServer without installing ArnLib, you can set the LD_LIBRARY_PATH to the lib directory of your local build ArnLib. it's also possible to compile the sources together by ArnLibCompile (see above).

 ### B) Win32/MSVC